flexiblepower/flexiblepower.github.io/technology.md

   feature: /images/site/technology.jpg
 ---

-The Suite comprises two disruptive open source technologies; the PowerMatcher and the Flexible Power Application Infrastructure.
+The Suite comprises two disruptive open source technologies; the PowerMatcher and the Energy Flexibility Platform & Interface.
 Both technologies are complementary but can also function on their own.
 The PowerMatcher is a smart grid coordination mechanism.
-The Flexible Power Application Infrastructure, FPAI in short, is an operating system  which enables appliances, the smart grid and smart services to communicate with each other.
+The Energy Flexibility Platform & Interface, EF-Pi in short, is an operating system  which enables appliances, the smart grid and smart services to communicate with each other.